leobut/geocachingUtils/README.md

 ![image of friend list feature](readmeRcs/EditorEnhancementFeature.gif "Editor Enhancement Feature")

-- Hints can be decrypted automatically without clicking on "Decrypt" (can be changed in the settings)
+- Hints are decrypted automatically without clicking on "Decrypt" (can be changed in the settings)

 ##Release History
 - 0.7.1